 - Certain trusts may be available for those looking to avoid estate taxation while also providing a financial benefit to themselves or their heirs.

-If you have any questions about our charitable gifting, taxes, your investment portfolio, our 401(k)-recommendation service, or anything else, please call our office at (586) 226-2100.
-Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call to discuss it.
-We hope you learned something today.
-We will love to hear any feedback or suggestions if you have any feedback or suggestions.
+If you have any questions about Market Seasonality, your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
+Please also reach out if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation.

 Zachary A. Bachner, CFP®